apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Hilariously stupid’: Donald Trump’s Pentagon pick sparks alarm — and scorn**
+**Trump selects Matt Gaetz to serve as attorney general**

-You can read more about it [here](https://www.ft.com/content/562c9e87-dabd-40d8-a412-c579ff49d8f2).
+You can read more about it [here](https://www.axios.com/2024/11/13/trump-attorney-general-matt-gaetz).

 ## Requirements
 - Python 3.8